Audi Check Engine Light Stays On

-- Clearing Audi check engine lights without fixing the issues will not solve the problem.
-In fact, if you fix the problem that caused your Audi check engine light to come on but didn't clear the light, the CEL will reset on its own, typically within 5 or 6 driving cycles.
+Clearing Audi check engine lights without fixing the issues will not solve the problem.
+If you fix the problem that caused your Audi check engine light to come on but didn’t clear the light, the CEL will reset on its own, typically within 5 or 6 driving cycles.

 Do I have to use a scanner to reset the Audi check engine light if the problem is fixed?

-- You don't need to use a scanner to reset the Audi check engine light as long as the problem was resolved.
-Within two to three days of normal driving, the check engine light will reset itself (CEL will turn off).
+You don’t need to use a scanner to reset the Audi check engine light until the problem is resolved.
+The check engine light will reset within two to three days of normal driving (CEL will turn off).

 Can I drive with the check engine light on?

-- Yes, as long as the check engine light is not flashing.
-If the CEL remains on after a few days, you will need to read the codes.
-Don't ignore Audi check engine lights even if the car drives fine.
+Yes, as long as the check engine light is not flashing.
+You must read the codes if the CEL remains on after a few days.
+Don’t ignore Audi; check engine lights even if the car drives fine.

-Can a Loose Gas Cap Turn on Audi Check Engine light?
+Can a Loose Gas Cap Turn on the Audi Check Engine light?